ZeroCool989/about-me-page/README.md

 This section explains which services i offer front end and backend.

 Social Media / Contact
 At the bottom of the page, there is a contact form that users can use to get in touch with me.
 They can also find my email address and links to my social media profiles.
-There ean even schedule a meeting over calendly.
+There can even schedule a meeting over calendly.

 Feedback
 If you have any feedback or suggestions, please feel free to contact me, my contact information are provided on the website.I am always looking for ways to improve my website and provide a better user experience.